Allan2000-Git/Allan2000-Git/README.md

 ## Achievements
 - Participated in Hacktoberfest for consecutive 3 years.
 - Participated in MLH Hackathon and was shortlisted under Top 50 teams.
+- Participated in TechGig Code Gladiators 2023.
+- Participated in Hackathon Run May 2024 conducted by Persistent Systems.

 ## 📫 How to reach me